tomatohammado/gatsby-demo/README.md

 Since we have configured our plugins to look in the `./src/pages` directory for our files, we can create a directory named `./src/pages/15-Feb-2018-first-post` and add an `index.md` file in it to test to see if our site is working correctly.

-in the `index.md`, we write some frontmatter at the top of the file with properties we want to reference later, and then the body of the markdown file.
+In the `index.md`, we write some frontmatter at the top of the file.
+Frontmatter is a convention from the Jekyll static site generator, and it contains properties we want to reference later.

+We can then write normal markdown for the body of the content, in this case a blog post.

 ```md
 ---